Complete $L_\infty$-algebras and their homotopy theory: Categories of fibrant objects

-\item Noteworthy examples of CFOs satisfying the above additional axioms include: the category of $\Z$-graded cochain complexes over a field $\Ch_\proj$ equipped with the projective model structure; the subcategory of fibrant objects in V.\ Hinich's model category on $\Z$-graded conilpotent dg cocommutative coalgebras \cite{Hinich:2001} (as well as B.\ Vallette's generalization to the model category of conilpotent dg $\cP^{\antish}$-coalgebras \cite{Vallette:2014}); the category of Kan simplicial sets equipped with the CFO structure induced by D.\ Quillen's model structure on $\sSet$ \cite{Quillen:1969}.
+\item We will show in Sec.\ \ref{sec:hmpty-Linf} that the category of complete filtered shifted $L_\infty$-algebras forms a CFO which satisfies axioms \eqref{EA1} and \eqref{EA2}.
+Relevant examples of CFOs from the literature which also satisfy these axioms include: the category $\Ch_\proj$ of $\Z$-graded cochain complexes over a field $\F$ equipped with the projective model structure \cite{Hovey, Strick:2020}; the subcategory of fibrant objects in V.\ Hinich's model category on $\Z$-graded conilpotent dg cocommutative coalgebras \cite{Hinich:2001} and the category of Kan simplicial sets $\Kan$ equipped with the CFO structure induced by D.\ Quillen's model structure on $\sSet$ \cite{Quillen:1967}.

-\item More generally, the subcategory of fibrant objects of any model category equipped with functorial factorizations in which all objects are cofibrant is an example of a CFO satisfying Axioms \eqref{EA1} and \eqref{EA2}.

 \end{enumerate} \end{remark}